DigitalFuturesOCADU/p5pubnub/README.md

 # p5pubnub
 ## Networking examples using P5.js + PubNub
 #### These examples have been created for various courses introducing methods for creating networked experiences with only frontend coding in P5.
 To work with this code you will need a free [PubNub account](pubnub.com).
+Messages are sent/received as JSON , so you can create multiple levels of complexity.
+I have generally found the latency to be about 100ms.

 #### PubNub SDK
 [Javascript SDK](https://www.pubnub.com/docs/web-javascript/pubnub-javascript-sdk)